gdiaz384/py3bt_tracker/README.md

 Notes: obfuscation not currently implemented, planned for 2.0.0 if there's enough interest

 ## License:
-Pick your License: GPL (any) or BSD (any) or MIT/Apache
+Pick your License: any version of GPL/BSD/MIT or Apache

-If I get any questions, I'm changing this to "beerware" and will refuse to elaborate further.
-You have been warned.
+If I get any questions on licensing, I'm changing this to "beerware" and will refuse to elaborate further.